NCERT Solutions For Class 8 Geography Chapter 2 Land, Soil, Water, Natural Vegetation & Wildlife Resources

 Answer: Two steps that the government has taken to conserve plants and animals:

-• Has set up national parks, wildlife sanctuaries and biosphere reserves for protecting natural vegetation and wildlife; for example, the Kaziranga National Park in Assam.
+• Establishing national parks and wildlife sanctuaries to provide protected habitats for flora and fauna.
+For example: the Kaziranga National Park in Assam.

 (v) Suggest three ways to conserve water.